pili2026/Modbus_Simulator/README.md

 * Custom devices like `IMA_C` require their own YAML and specific logic.

 This hybrid approach balances reusability with the flexibility to simulate more complex or specialized devices.

+### Flow Meter Modules

+Flow meter modules simulate real-time and cumulative flow metrics using an extended IO-based configuration.
+This approach supports a wide range of flow-related values, including instantaneous flow rate, forward/reverse consumption, and flow direction.

+#### Design Principles

+- **Generic Configuration**: Flow meters are configured as `io_module` devices, reusing the same profile-based simulation logic as AI modules.
+- **Floating Point Support**: The `FLOW_VALUE` value is written as a 32-bit float (split into two 16-bit registers) to simulate realistic decimal precision.
+- **Cumulative Flow Simulation**:
+  - `FLOW_CONSUMPTION` and `FLOW_REVCONSUMPTION` use 32-bit unsigned integers (two registers) to simulate forward and reverse accumulated flow.
+  - `FLOW_CONSUMPTION` is automatically incremented over time for demonstration purposes.
+- **Flow Direction Logic**: The `FLOW_DIRECTION` field is determined by a simple even/odd check on the simulated `FLOW_VALUE` value (`flow % 2 < 1` → forward).
+- **Profile Support**: The `FLOW_VALUE` value can be driven by various profiles (e.g., `ramp`, `wave`) to simulate dynamic changes over time.

+#### Benefits

+- **Extensibility**: Easily simulate a variety of flow sensor behaviors using profiles and custom scaling.
+- **Integration Ready**: Compatible with alert/control logic and device interaction scenarios.
+- **Test-Ready Outputs**: Provides realistic flow-related values suitable for automated system validation and monitoring tools.

+This hybrid approach combines the flexibility of simulation with the clarity of real-world flow meter structure.
+Additional devices (e.g., water meters, gas meters) can follow a similar schema for expanded testing coverage.

 ---